michalmielc/fifa/readme.md

 Version 1.0.3
  - penalties engine fixed and more realistic
- - scores passed to fuction simplified
+ - scores passed to function simplified

 Version 1.0.2
  - numbering of rounds